grayTurtle01/react-gato/README.md

 - Allow players to review game's history

 ## Challenges:
-- [x] Display the location of each move
+- [x] 1.
+Display the location of each move
-- [x] Bold the currently select item in the move lists
+- [x] 2.
+Bold the currently select item in the move lists
-- [x] Rewrite the board to use two loops to make the squares instead of hardcoding them.
+- [x] 3.
+Rewrite the board to use two loops to make the squares instead of hardcoding them.
+- [x] 4.
+Add a toggle button that let you sort the moves in either ascending or descenging order